simonw/til/kubernetes/kubectl-proxy.md

     kubectl proxy --port 9000

 This starts a proxy running on `localhost` port 9000 which can be used to make authenticated API calls to the cluster.
-The authentication wrapper (which I think defauls to client certificates) is added automatically, so you can just hit `http://localhost:9000/` using `curl`.
+The authentication wrapper (which I think defaults to client certificates) is added automatically, so you can just hit `http://localhost:9000/` using `curl`.
 ```
 curl localhost:9000
 {